AckeeCZ/lokse/doc/Plugins.md

 ### `transformFullOutput`

+Invoked just before writing the result output string into the file.

 Receives composed output string that is about to write into a file .
 Like JSON object for json format type.
 As a second argument it receives meta information, which can be used for example to determine output type (using `meta.transformer.outputFormat`).

 ```ts